-First things first: Onigiri isn't sushi.
+First things first: Onigiri isn’t sushi.
 How do we know?
-Because Samurais marched fueled by onigiri, and Samurais wouldn't have started a week-long march with a bundle of fresh fish.
-(You can't swing a katana without some carb loading, ya know?)
-Back then onigiri was little more than a ball of rice with a seasoned coating, but a lot of time has passed and with it onigiri has been improved, filled with foods that aren't too perishable, like cooked tuna, Japanese pickled plum -- and now, cured ham and eggs.
-Because we're all about breakfast-on-the-go and that’s when this breakfast onigiri comes in handy.
-It also comes in handy for Samurai training but we figure that's less of a priority these days.
+Because Samurais marched fueled by onigiri, and Samurais wouldn’t have started a week-long march with a bundle of fresh fish.
+(You can’t swing a katana without some carb loading, ya know?)
+Back then onigiri was a little more than a ball of rice with a seasoned coating, but a lot of time has passed and with it onigiri has been improved, filled with foods that aren’t too perishable, like cooked tuna, Japanese pickled plum — and now, cured ham and eggs.
+Because we’re all about breakfast-on-the-go and that’s when this Ham and Egg Breakfast Onigiri recipe comes in handy.
+It also comes in handy for Samurai training but we figure that’s less of a priority these days.

-Meanwhile, whisk the eggs in a small bowl until smooth.
+- Cook The Scrambled Eggs: Meanwhile, whisk the eggs in a small bowl until smooth.
 Heat the oil in a small nonstick pan over medium heat.
-When the oil shimmers, add the eggs and, using a silicone spatula, break up and briefly cook for about 30 seconds.
-Add the scallions, stir through and continuing to break up eggs.
+When the oil shimmers, add the eggs and, using a heatproof spatula, break up and briefly cook for about 30 seconds.
+Add the scallions, stir through continuing to break up eggs.
 Cook until eggs are done about 1 minute and remove from heat.

 - Form The Onigiri: Line an onigiri mold with plastic wrap that hangs about 2-inch over on the sides.
 Measure out about 1/2 cup of rice and add half of that to the mold pressing in the middle to create a well.
 Add 1/3 cup egg mixture and top with the remaining 1/4 cup of rice.
 Fold over saran and press mold with cover.